kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 provides a possible framework for the future improvements, for instance enabling class-based network or memory type prioritization of applications.

-Currently, there is no mechanism in Kubernetes to use these types of resources.
-CRI-O and containerd runtimes have support for RDT and blockio classes and they provide an bridge-gap user interface through special pod annotations.
-The goal is to get these types of resources first class citizens and properly supported in Kubernetes, providing visibility, a well-defined user interface, and permission controls.
+At the time of writing (May 2023), there is no mechanism in Kubernetes to use these types of resources.
+CRI-O and containerd runtimes have support for RDT and blockio classes, but rely on Pod annotations as the user interface, with an inferred expectation that people set the equivalent nonstandard and private annotations on a Kubernetes Pod.
+The goal of this KEP is to get these types of resources first class citizens and properly supported in Kubernetes, providing visibility, a well-defined user interface, and permission controls.

 We can identify two types, container-level and pod-level QoS-class resources.
 Container-level resources enable QoS on per-container granularity, for example